 In clinical practice, they are combined for the treatment of various pathologies of a bacterial nature, and especially in the case when the patient has resistance to groups of other antibiotics.

-Ciprofloxacin and Cephalosporin: are they taken together
+Ciprofloxacin and Cephalosporin: are they taken together?

 Important!
-Simultaneous reception of Ciprofloxacin and Fluconazole obligatorywith a significant weakening of immunity after severe conditions (AIDS, radiation therapy).
+Simultaneous reception of Ciprofloxacin and Fluconazole obligatory with a significant weakening of immunity after severe conditions (AIDS, radiation therapy).

 Ciprofloxacin and Ibuprofen

-This combination of drugs is often prescribed for arthritis, myositis and other musculoskeletal diseases...
+This combination of drugs is often prescribed for arthritis, myositis and other musculoskeletal diseases.
 In terms of side effects and compatibility, these are safe drugs.

 What combination of drugs is most suitable for the treatment of tuberculosis

-Each combination of drugs has varying degrees of effectiveness and is intended to treat certain diseases.
+Each combination of drugs has varying degrees of effectiveness and is intended for the treatment of certain diseases.
 Tuberculosis cannot be stopped with one antibiotic, which provides for combination therapy.

 Important!
-The ideal combination of antibiotics is their simultaneous use in tabletedand injectionform (injections).
+The ideal combination of antibiotics is their simultaneous use in tableted and injection form (injections).

 Useful video

-Rate the article:
+Rate this article:

-Be first!
+Be the first!

-Average rating: 0 out of 5.
+Average score: 0 out of 5 .

-Rated: 0 readers.
+Rated: 0 readers .